 Denim, by nature, is quite thick, and this slight stiffness helps the dress hold it’s A-line shape.
-All the denims I have used here are from Fabworks Mill Shop (who have a great range on denims available online at Fabric Time.
+You can find a great range on denims available online at Fabric Time.
 They do lots of different weights and patterns at a good price.

 Obviously, you don’t have to stick to denim – you can make up this pattern out of ANY mix and match of fabrics providing they are all a similar weight to one another.For best results, to maintain the boxy tunic look, the fabric needs to be quite substantial.
 To get this utilitarian look, I would stick to medium / heavy cotton and wools, scuba, ponte or heavy linen.

 However, if you are looking for something a bit lighter and softer for the summer then have a look at my other version here.
 It’s made from a textured denim-look polycotton and is paired with a very pretty floral devoré fabric that I picked up on a market stall.
 The sections of flower fabric that look blue are actually transparent, with a blue lining.
 Shirting weight fabric would be fine for this look.
 It’s finished with white twin needle top stitching.
 The dress has a much lighter prettier look in these fabrics but still holds its shape well.
 I think it would look great with flip flops and would be perfect to throw on over the top of a bikini.